 Our PT-400 family is designed for extreme environments.
 In particular, our heavy duty pressure transducers are designed to handle:

-They’re popular in the Oil & Gas industry where demanding conditions are further complicated by hazardous classified areas.
-In particular, our PT-400 pressure transmitters are well suited for applications with extreme vibration - where other pressure transducers tend to fall apart.
+Pressure transducers are most popular in the Oil & Gas industry where demanding conditions are further complicated by hazardous classified areas.
+In particular, our PT-400 pressure transducers are well suited for applications with extreme vibration - where other pressure transducers tend to fall apart.